hougesen/mhouge.dk/content/blog/choosing-a-tech-stack-as-a-junior-developer.md

 One of the hardest things when you start working at a new company is getting comfortable with a new codebase.
 Having to learn a new framework at the same time will make that task a great deal harder.

 Already having a basic understanding of the tech stack means you can start producing code, and understand the design decisions taken, **a lot** faster.
-At the same time it also has the positive benefit for you of making sure that you *actually* like working with it.
+At the same time it also has the positive benefit of making sure that you *actually* like working with it.

 When you are getting started as a developer the best thing you can do is research the job market in your area.
 Learning what the people close to you are using will make the job hunt a lot easier, since it makes you more marketable.
 It also reduces the risk of you learning a technology that isn't used (_yet?_).